 Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
 Transport to hospital or doctor without delay.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available.
-Quickly remove all contaminated clothing, including footwear.
-Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
+Skin Contact If there is evidence of severe skin irritation or skin burns: Avoid further contact.
+Immediately remove contaminated clothing, including footwear.
+Flush skin under running water for 15 minutes.
+Avoiding contamination of the hands, massage calcium gluconate gel into affected areas, pay particular attention to creases in skin.
+Contact the Poisons Information Centre.
+Continue gel application for at least 15 minutes after burning sensation ceases.
+If pain recurs, repeat application of calcium gluconate gel or apply every 20 minutes.
+If no gel is available, continue washing for at least 15 minutes, using soap if available.
+If patient is conscious, give six calcium gluconate or calcium carbonate tablets in water by mouth.
+Transport to hospital, or doctor, urgently.
 Inhalation If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
 Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
 Perform CPR if necessary.
 Transport to hospital, or doctor, without delay.
+For massive exposures: If dusts, vapours, aerosols, fumes or combustion products are inhaled, remove from contaminated area.
+Lay patient down.
+Keep warm and rested.
+Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
+Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if necessary.
+If victim is conscious, give six calcium gluconate or calcium carbonate tablets in water by mouth.
+Transport to hospital, or doctor, urgently.
 Ingestion For advice, contact a Poisons Information Centre or a doctor at once.
 Urgent hospital treatment is likely to be needed.
 If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
 Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
 Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
 Transport to hospital or doctor without delay.

-Indication of any immediate medical attention and special treatment needed
+Indication of any immediate medical attention and special treatment needed for phosphate salts intoxication: